The 11 Best Things to Do in McConnells Mill State Park for a Day of Free Adventures

 Wrapping Up: Everything You Need to Know About the Best Things to do in McConnells Mill State Park

-Just to wrap up, here are a few final notes on planning your visit to McConnells Mill.
+Here are a few final notes and things to know when planning your visit to McConnells Mill.

-The area is pet-friendly, and leashed dogs are welcomed on the trails.
+The area is pet-friendly, and leashed dogs are welcome on the trails.
 There were plenty of dogs accompanying their fur parents exploring the trails.
-You’ll both head home tired after a day spent exploring the park.
+Everyone will head home tired after a day spent exploring the park!

 For more western Pennsylvania waterfalls and outdoor adventures, head south to Ohiopyle State Park.